ranaabarghout/AstroBio/README.md

 - Decodes what your SAE features actually mean
 - Creates stunning visualizations that tell stories
 - Computes feature specificity scores (how picky are your features?)
-- Maps attribution leakage (where do biological signals spread?)
+- Maps annotation leakage (where do biological signals spread?)
 - **Unlock the secrets**: `uv run scripts/sae_interpretation_analysis.py --input-dir results/your_analysis`

 ### 📁 Data Treasures (What You'll Find in Your Digital Chest!)